-More Tips and Variations
+Tips and Variations

-Don’t want to use a cheese sauce (or simply don’t have on hand)?
+- Don’t want to use a cheese sauce (or simply don’t have on hand)?
 Once you place the cooked wedges in the pan, sprinkle over some shredded cheddar or mozzarella cheese and pop in the oven until it’s melted.
-Then, garnish with everything else.
+Then garnish with everything else.

-Other Game Day Recipes You May Enjoy
+More Game Day Recipes

-Loaded Wedges (garnish to taste!)
+Loaded Potato Wedges